boltops-tools/cfn_response/README.md

 ## Usage

-The block form with the `safely` method will ensure a FAILED status is sent to CloudFormation in the event of an Exception in the code.
+The block form with the `response` method will ensure a SUCCESS or FAILED status is sent to CloudFormation regardless.
+If there's an Exception in the code, FAILED status is automatically sent.
+Otherwise an implicit SUCCESS status is sent.

 This prevents us from waiting for over an hour for the stack operation to timeout and rollback.
-It also will call sleep 10 to provide enough time to send logs to CloudWatch.
+A `sleep 10` is also called at the end to provide enough time for the Lambda function to send logs to CloudWatch.

 ```ruby
 require "cfn_response"